alexanderneville/docs/src/unix/shell.md

 echo "variable value: $variable" # updated value
 ```

-Executing the script in an interactive shell will result in this output.
+Executing the script in an interactive shell will result in the
+following output.

 ```
 $ ./script.sh